-6. Eligibility for the National School Lunch Program
+Eligibility for the National School Lunch Program

 Schools participating in the National School Lunch Program are eligible to receive financial assistance from the United States Department of Agriculture (USDA) to provide free or reduced-price meals to low-income students.
-Schools with 40 percent or more of their student body receiving this assistance are eligible for school-wide Title I funding, designed to ensure that students meet grade-level proficiency standards (Exhibit 19).
+Schools with 40% or more of their student bodies receiving this assistance are eligible for school-wide Title I funding, designed to ensure that students meet grade-level proficiency standards (Exhibit 19).

-Exhibit 19: Public School Students Eligible for Free or Reduced-Price Lunches, School Year 2019 - 2020
+Exhibit 19: Public School Students Eligible for Free or Reduced-Price Lunches, School Year 2020 - 2021

-In Virginia, there were 59 schools eligible for Title 1 funds (Exhibit 19).
+In Virginia, there were 59 schools eligible for Title I funds (Exhibit 19).